Kropik123/unofficial-aoe4-tech-tree/README.md

 This project is licensed under the [MIT License](LICENSE).

+All data is open source and may be used in your projects, websites, and apps.
+However, Microsoft owns the copyright to Age of Empires 4.
+You cannot use this data in commercial contexts except as allowed under Microsoft's Game Content Usage Rules.

 > Age Of Empires 4 © Microsoft Corporation.
 > Unofficial AoE4 Tech Tree was created under Microsoft's "Game Content Usage Rules" using assets from Age of Empires 4, and it is not endorsed by or affiliated with Microsoft.